Hallelujah78/crossword-app/NOTES.md

 ## Populating our Clue objects with answers

 - at this point we have the Clue class, instances of which have the following props:
-  - answer: the answer that fits in the crossword grid for a given clue
+  - solution: the answer that fits in the crossword grid for a given clue
   - clue: the clue that will be shown to the crossword solver
   - direction: whether the clue is across (0) or down (1)
-  - the indices for each cell that comprises a letter in the answer
+  - the indices for each cell that comprises a letter in the solution
     - since we had to iterate across or down to get the clue length, it made some sense to store the index of each letter
     - this will be useful when it comes to a few things
     - cross referencing if an index in a clue is also part of another clue